 Step 4.
 Assign tasks to rescue squads.

 Step 5.
-Reassesses the situation and make necessary adjustments.
+Reassesses the situation and makes necessary adjustments.

 Stage 3: Search and Locate